Scaling law of individual urban tour behavior: Discussion

-While the proposed model effectively captures several key statistical characteristics in individual human mobility, it is not without limitations.
-First, our statistical analysis is based on data from only four cities, using Foursquare check-in data and heavy truck trajectories data.
-It will be important to evaluate our hypothesis and model performance using mobility data from a broader range of travel modes, such as private cars, taxis, and light trucks \cite{Yang2016TRA, Huang2021JTG}.
-Second, although our model assumes a negative scaling relationship between tour terminate probability and current tour length, the underlying cause of this scaling relationship remains unclear.
-Future research should aim to uncover the mechanisms that drive the observed decrease in terminate probability as tour length increases.
-Third, our model currently does not incorporate spatial information such as travel distance.
-Extending the framework to include spatial constraints and distance-dependent location choice mechanisms may help us reproduce additional statistical characteristics \cite{2010NP, 2020INTREFACE}, including the distribution of total tour distances.
+While the proposed model effectively captures several key statistical characteristics of individual human mobility, it is not without limitations.
+First, our statistical analysis is based on Foursquare users' check-in data.
+Evaluating our hypothesis and model performance using mobility data from a broader range of data, such as mobile signaling data \cite{35} and private car GPS data \cite{36}, is important .
+Second, although the TTC model assumes a negative scaling relationship between the probability of tour termination and the current tour length, the underlying cause of this scaling relationship remains unclear.
+Subsequent explorations should aim to uncover the mechanisms that drive the observed decrease in the probability of termination as the tour length increases.
+Third, modeling the tour behavior of urban human mobility is only one application of the TTC model.
+The proposed tour-based mobility framework has the potential to be applied in several other domains that exhibit similar tour behaviors.
+For example, in freight transportation, trucks routinely visit multiple intermediate stops in a tour to pick up or deliver goods and then return to the base location.
+Applying the TTC model into this context could provide insights into tour behavior of trucks and assist in the design of more efficient logistic strategies (see Appendix B) \cite{14}.
+In terms of animal mobility, animals often travel within a limited range and regularly return to their home \cite{Borger2008}, which may be captured by the same tour-based mobility framework used in the TTC model.
+Building on our framework, the enhanced version could be used to help identify the conditions under which different foraging strategies emerge, or explain some observed animal mobility statistics.
+In all, further research may examine the TTC model's ability to simulate tour behavior in other systems, to better understand the complex mechanism of tour behavior.

-Additionally, our study have significant implications for urban transportation systems by understanding how individuals structure their tours.
-For example, by integrating real-time order demand with current truck locations, freight tours can be dynamically matched to logistics needs, enhancing delivery efficiency.
-Such an approach not only reduces the number of trucks required but also alleviates traffic congestion, and mitigates environmental impacts such as greenhouse gas emissions.